-Financial instruments, which potentially subject the Foundation to concentrations of credit risk, consist primarily of cash and cash equivalents, short-term investments and pledges receivable.
+Financial instruments, which potentially subject the Foundation to concentrations of credit risk, consist primarily of cash and cash equivalents and short-term investments.
 The Foundation places its cash and certificates of deposit with high quality financial institutions.
-Pledges receivable consist of a large number of contributors throughout the state of Oklahoma.
-The Foundation provides an allowance for the estimated uncollectible portion of pledges receivable.
-The Foundation's management believes that the credit risk is adequately provided for to which it is exposed.
+The Foundation's management believes that it is not exposed to any significant credit risk with regards to those accounts.